Similes for Blind: As Blind As Comparisons

 A blind prophet Tiresias

-Meaning: It conveys a paradoxical blindness—literal lack of sight paired with profound wisdom, often used to describe those who see truth beyond appearances.
+Meaning: It conveys a paradoxical blindness—literal lack of sight paired with profound wisdom.

 Example Sentences: